Rose Melberg, Worriers

 12/5/19 at Bootleg Theater

-As Edwards was navigating a drawn out, Lifetime-movie level heartbreak, she found herselfdrifting back towards the home she had in her friendships.
-She moved back into her old room instoried Seattle punk manse, Spruce House, sharing a door with Tacocat’s Bree McKenna.
-She’dknock and ask McKenna for feedback on songs, who wound up playing guitar on the record.
-Toproduce, Edwards tapped old friend Rose Melberg of Tiger Trap.
-Melberg’s artistic alignmentand personal closeness to Edwards gave her near psychic insight into Lisa Prank’s sonic goals,but at enough remove to provide breakthroughs to Edwards at stuck points.
-It was a collaborationthat felt like coaching.
-She helped Edwards step back and look at harmonies, percussion, guitartones she may have not considered at first, but that helped her achieve her ideal polished-punksound.
-Plus, it was fun in the studio, with friends around, creating the kind of lighthearted,mutually supportive feeling one needs surrounding them feel like themselves again afterretrieving their heart back from a breakup
+As Edwards was navigating a drawn out, Lifetime-movie level heartbreak, she found herself drifting back towards the home she had in her friendships.
+She moved back into her old room in storied Seattle punk house, Spruce House, sharing a door with Tacocat’s Bree McKenna (who’s also her bandmate, along with Julia Shapiro, in the supergroup Who Is She?).
+She’d knock and ask McKenna for feedback on songs, who wound up playing bass on the record.
+To produce, Edwards tapped close friend and indie pop legend Rose Melberg of Tiger Trap, The Softies, and Go Sailor.
+Melberg’s artistic alignment and personal closeness to Edwards gave her near psychic insight into Lisa Prank’s sonic goals, but at enough remove to provide breakthroughs to Edwards at stuck points (Melberg also co-wrote “Telescope,” and sang harmonies on several tracks).
+It was a collaboration that felt like coaching, leading her achieve her ideal polished-punk sound, alongside Ian LeSage who engineered and mixed the record at the Vault Studios.
+Recording was fun, too.
+Friends were around, creating the kind of lighthearted, mutually supportive feeling one needs surrounding them feel like themselves again after retrieving their heart back from a breakup.
+Lisa Prank’s last record, Adult Teen, used a Roland MC-505 drum machine, for Perfect Love Song, she traded it in for real life drummer, Tom Fitzgibbon.

 Bootleg Theater - Bar Stage